twistlock/authz/README.md

 The file format is [one policy JSON object per line](http://jsonlines.org/).
 There should be no enclosing list or map, just one map per line.

 The conversation between [Docker remote API] (https://docs.docker.com/engine/reference/api/docker_remote_api_v1.21/) (the URI and method that are passed Docker daemon to AuthZ plugin) to internal action parameters is defined by the [route parser] (https://github.com/twistlock/authz/blob/master/core/route_parser.go).
+All requests and their associated authorization responses are logged to the standard output.
+Additional hooks such as syslog and log file is also available.
+To add additional [logrus hooks] (https://github.com/Sirupsen/logrus#hooks), see [extending the authorization plugin].

 ### Examples